Responding and Preventing the Perpetration of…

 Going back to school can bring up a lot of feelings for students, parents, and even teachers.
 Happiness at being back together with friends, excitement about the new school year, and, of course, anxiety about the challenges ahead.
 The Four Building Blocks of HOPE can help focus on PCEs (positive childhood experiences).
 Read more about the 12 ways to practice PCEs as children return to school.

-Customize child sexual abuse prevention guidelines to meet the unique needs of any organization.
+Customized child sexual abuse prevention guidelines to meet the unique needs of any organization that serves children.